ShotokanZH/smirk/README.md

 ## LICENCE

-This program is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) as published by the Free Software Foundation; either version 3 of the License, or(at your option) any later version.
+This project is libre, and licenced under the terms of the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENCE, version 3.1, as published by dtf on July 2019.
+See the LICENCE file or https://ph.dtf.wtf/w/wtfpl/#version-3-1 for more details.